 James King was the most difficult case Dr. Younan Nowzaradan had ever encountered on My 600-lb Life.
-Tipping the scales at almost 800 pounds, he was the heaviest man featured in the history of the show.
+Tipping the scales at almost 800 pounds, he needed life-saving surgery.
+However, he was rejected by Dr. Now.

 My 600-lb Life last saw James King being rejected for surgery by Dr. Nowzaradan.
 After leaving viewers nervous about his fate outside the show, James returned to My 600-lb Life: Where Are They Now.
 The latest episode gives an update on James’ current situation since being refused the life-changing surgery.